neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 #### Warning of string comparisons

-A word of warning about string comparisons: Since mutt may run in a huge variety of locales, case-insensitive string comparisons and case conversions may be dangerous.
-For instance, in iso-8859-9, tolower('I') is DIFFERENT from 'i' -- it's indeed the Turkish dotless lowercase i.
+A word of warning about string comparisons: Since Mutt may run in a huge variety of locales, case-insensitive string comparisons and case conversions may be dangerous.
+For instance, in ISO-8859-9, tolower('I') is DIFFERENT from 'i' -- it's indeed the Turkish dotless lowercase i.

-For this reason, always use the ascii\_\* functions defined in ascii.h and implemented in ascii.c when comparing or handling strings which are defined as us-ascii.
+For this reason, always use the ASCII\_\* functions defined in ascii.h and implemented in ascii.c when comparing or handling strings which are defined as US-ASCII.
 This concerns lots of text-based protocols, message header tags, character set names, domain names, e-mail addresses, etc.

 ### Docs/Translation